LHC Accelerator Research Program

 LARP was first proposed in 2003 as a collaboration between the Brookhaven National Laboratory, the Fermi National Accelerator Laboratory, and the Lawrence Berkeley National Laboratory.
 The SLAC National Accelerator Laboratory joined the program shortly thereafter.

-LARP is funded through the US Department of Energy.
+LARP is funded through the U.S. Department of Energy.
 The total funding in Fiscal Year 2010 was $12.39M, distributed among the four labs involved.